 Surprisingly, none of them involved a tantrum or pizza.

-The conflict management strategies I present here can be used to calm and resolve conflict in any situation – personally, a customer, colleagues or as a leader.
+You can use the conflict management strategies I present here to calm and resolve conflict in any situation – personally, a customer, colleagues or as a leader.

 1. Calm the emotional storm before attempting to resolve the dispute.